kalfton/kalfton.github.io/_pages/home.md

 Previously, I worked as a postdoc with **Gaia Tavoni** at **Washington University in St. Louis**, where I studied memory systems using tools from statistical physics, such as Hopfield networks.

-Before that, I completed my Ph.D. in **Biomedical Engineering** still at Washington University, where I worked in **Ilya Monosov** Lab.
-During my Ph.D., I conducted experiments and recorded electrophysiology data to study how the brain processes novelty, surprise, and uncertainty.
+Before that, I completed my Ph.D. in **Biomedical Engineering** still at Washington University, where I worked in **Ilya Monosov** Lab, and was also advised by **Ethan Bromberg-Martin**.
+During my Ph.D., I conducted experiments and collected electrophysiology data to study how the brain processes novelty, surprise, and uncertainty.

 I received my bachelor’s degree in Physics from **University of Science and Technology of China (USTC)**.